 SBW has the special distinction within USAC organizations of supporting development of competitive skills by sponsoring two sanctioned special race series for riders.
-These are the Dave Richardson race series including road races and criterium races, and the Baxter Time Trial series at several locations in the south bay.
+These are the Track Time Trial series at the Velo Sports Center world class indoor velodrome, and the Ernst Time Trial series at several locations in the south bay.
 Both of these series are scored by age and/or skill level to provide effective motivation and improvement in racing skills and cycling conditioning.
 These races are an excellent way to learn and maintain skills before competing in amateur Southern California cycling events, and obtain skills and conditioning essential for national and international competition.
 The South Bay Wheelmen Foundation is a 501(c)(3) charitable organization, and accepts donations from supporters interested in the development of competitive skills in riders for all ages and backgrounds.
 The club has a number of active UCI World and USAC National Champions.

 SBW participates in weekly local rides for riders of most skill levels and promotes several local group rides encompassing all abilities.
 The club holds regular clinics in the winter months to teach basic skills and bike handling techniques to less experienced cyclists, and those more experienced who wish to sharpen their skills.